ltp1995/GCAGC-CVPR2020/README.md

 # GCAGC-CVPR2020
-* Start a line with a star
+* Code will release soon